 There may be references in this publication to other publications currently under development by NIST in accordance with its assigned statutory responsibilities.
 The information in this publication, including concepts and methodologies, may be used by federal agencies even before the completion of such companion publications.
 Thus, until each publication is completed, current requirements, guidelines, and procedures, where they exist, remain operative.
 For planning and transition purposes, federal agencies may wish to closely follow the development of these new publications by NIST.

-These guidelines provide technical requirements for Federal agencies implementing digital identity services and are not intended to constrain the development or use of standards outside of this purpose.
-The guidelines cover remote authentication of users (such as employees, contractors, or private individuals) interacting with government IT systems over open networks.
-They define technical requirements in each of the areas of identity proofing, registration, authenticators, management processes, authentication protocols and related assertions.
-This publication supersedes NIST SP 800-63-1 and SP 800-63-2.
+These guidelines provide technical requirements for federal agencies implementing digital identity services and are not intended to constrain the development or use of standards outside of this purpose.
+The guidelines cover identity proofing and authentication of users (such as employees, contractors, or private individuals) interacting with government IT systems over open networks.
+They define technical requirements in each of the areas of identity proofing, registration, authenticators, management processes, authentication protocols, federation, and related assertions.
+This publication supersedes NIST Special Publication 800-63-2.

-authentication; authentication assurance; authenticator; assertions; credential service provider; digital authentication; digital credentials; identity proofing; passwords; PKI.
+authentication; authentication assurance; authenticator; assertions; credential service provider; digital authentication; digital credentials; identity proofing; federation; passwords; PKI.

 The terms “SHALL” and “SHALL NOT” indicate requirements to be followed strictly in order to conform to the publication and from which no deviation is permitted.

 The terms “SHOULD” and “SHOULD NOT” indicate that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action is discouraged but not prohibited.